 And lead us not into temptation

 - The prayer ends with one further step into closeness with God.
-It’s not enough just to talk to him about the sins we’ve committed but he wants to hear about the ways that we’re tempted to sin?
+It’s not enough just to talk to him about the sins we’ve committed.
+He even wants to hear about the ways that we are tempted to sin.
 What else is drawing our affection besides him?

 - Tell God what you are struggling with.
 What are you battling in your mind and heart?
-Letting him in early on can change the direction of your soul.
+Letting him in at the point of temptation can change the direction of your soul and save you from so much suffering.

 That may seem like a lot but it’s practice that makes perfect.
 If you were to pray each of the 6 sections for just 1 minute each, you’d pray for 6 minutes!
 You might not be able to fathom praying for a whole hour but spending just 10 minutes with each part of the Lord’s prayer will get you there.
 And it doesn’t have to be you talking the whole time – prayer is listening and meditating too.